tomatell/engine/compatibility.md

 - /tools/mongo/allPlayers.sh
 - only one arg is DB.
 Run example `tools/mongo/allPlayers.sh registry` Script print all player in semicolon-separated values (;).

+## 9 - Change dataset in schema organizations, just in SVF instance.
+- script migrate data from "clubAdress" to "contactAdress"
+- migrate existing db's by running `tools/migrations/8.sh`

+## 10 - Migrate date in new/people scheme, just in SVF instance.
+- script migrate dates to new field dateOfRegistration
+- migrate existing db's by running `tools/migrations/9.sh`